touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

 ## iOS Dev Machine Config

-If you're using the github packages for artifact hosting via `addGithubPackagesRepository()`, accessing the artifacts requires authentication even for public repos.
+If you're using the github packages for artifact hosting via `addGithubPackagesRepository()`, accessing the artifacts requires authentication.
 You'll need to tell the local machine how to access the private file.
 You can do this either by editing the `~/.netrc` file, or by adding the info to your local keychain.

 :::note
 These steps are needed for any private artifact hosting, but won't be necessary if your artifacts are hosted somewhere publicly accessible.